 How To Apply For Argentine Citizenship

-You can apply for Argentine nationality and passport from Argentina or another country.
+You can apply for Argentine nationality and a passport from Argentina or another country.

-Depending on your circumstances you’ll need to apply through one of:
+Depending on your circumstances you’ll need to apply through:

 - An Argentine embassy or consulate.

 - The civil registry office (Registro Civil) in Argentina.